jacksalici/jacksalici.com/content/projects/bsc-degree-thesis.md

 X DataNet e-voting and notary software could integrate the blockchain technology to ensure immutable procedures, called smart contracts, to provide an additional security level to an already established architecture.
 Blockchain would represent an innovative way to improve electronic ballots and documents' digital notarization, playing the role of a trusted third party.
 The prototype of the digital notary service is based on the document digest upload to the blockchain, which could also integrate the e-voting analyzed protocol, a blind-signature scheme over ECC cryptography.

-_For obtain the entire thesis please conctact me._
+_For getting the entire paper please conctact me._